Search

 How do HSAs compare with FSAs?

-Flexible spending accounts, or FSAs, are similar to HSAs but are considered "use it or lose it" accounts.
+Flexible spending accounts, or FSAs, are similar to HSAs but are considered "use-it-or-lose-it" accounts.
 If you don't want the high-deductible plan that HSAs often require for eligibility or simply aren't interested in HSAs for other reasons, FSAs are another way you can save for health expenses.
 Unlike HSAs—which allow contributions to accumulate long-term, be invested and earn interest tax-free—all FSA dollars have to be spent by the end of the calendar year in most cases.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.